peser23/ClerkAPI/README.md

  ### Running the application
  1. Open the solution file - Clerk.API.sln using Visual Studio
- 2. Modify the database connection string in the appsettings.json file.
+ 2. Modify the database connection string in the appsettings.json file to point to the database created in the "Database Setup" step.
  3. Press F5